simoncozens/unicopedia-plus/README.md

 - Additionally, it is possible to specify a set of logographic glyph variants for display by using the <kbd>East Asian Variant</kbd> drop-down menu.
 - Font variants of the CJK characters can be visualized either vertically or horizontally.
 Use the <kbd>Writing Mode</kbd> drop-down menu to toggle between the two modes.
+- Holding down the mouse button on top on any character frame displays momentarily the same glyph for all language flavors.
+This is especially useful to quickly spot the differences between glyph variations.
 - CJK characters can be entered either directly in the "Characters" input field, or using a series of code points in hexadecimal format in the "Code Points" input field.
 - It is also possible to input predefined strings of CJK characters selected from the <kbd>Samples&nbsp;▾</kbd> pop-up menu; some of them make use of the information found in the [StandardizedVariants.txt](https://www.unicode.org/Public/UNIDATA/StandardizedVariants.txt) or [IVD_Sequences.txt](https://www.unicode.org/ivd/data/2017-12-12/IVD_Sequences.txt) data files.
 - As a convenience, the input fields can be emptied using the <kbd>Clear</kbd> button.